ConfigMgr

 Phase 3 – Download a Software Update

-If the download fails, like it did in the forum poster’s case, this is NOT a problem with SCCM.
+If the download fails, like it did in the forum poster’s case, this is NOT a problem with ConfigMgr.
 When the software update fails to download at this stage of testing, the problem is likely related to a proxy server, a firewall, the network, etc.

 When the file successfully downloads, you can look at it just as you would any other download within your Downloads folder.
 Repeat this process for each URL that you have for the software update.